Tea & Me

 3. Lincang (临沧): The Wild Frontier

-To the north lies Lincang, home to the world’s oldest living tea trees (some estimated at 3,200 years old).
+To the north lies Lincang, home to some of Yunnan’s oldest and most storied tea tree regions.
+Ages are often reported in the centuries—and sometimes far more, depending on the specific tree and source.
 Lincang teas are often defined by their “wildness” and high-altitude intensity.

 Cultural Significance: The People of the Trees